AlgoTradingHub/theplatform-book/source/verbs/conditional/cond.md

 The concept of truth here is a bit complex:

 * For boolean scalars, truth means 1b.
-* For integer scalars, truth means any value except 0 and null.
+* For integer scalars, truth means any vаlue except 0 and null.
-* For other scalar types, truth means any non-null value.
+* For other scalar types, truth means any non-null vаlue.
 * **For vectors, dicts, tables, truth means non-empty structure!!!**
 * **Everything else (monads, dyads, lambdas, ...) results in truth!!!**